 Virtual private networks (VPN) have grown in popularity during the past decade because they offer privacy and anonymity online in a time when it is needed the most.
 This is due to various reasons – governments spying on you or censoring content you can access, streaming platforms geographically restricting their own content, ISPs throttling your connection, hackers trying to steal your private data, you name it.

 Considering all these issues, it’s no wonder many people are looking at VPNs.
 However, once you start searching, you realise that many such platforms offer their services for a fee.
-Or worse yet, they offer their services for free, but provide very poor service.
+Or worse yet, they offer a free VPN service, but provide very poor service.

-Luckily, not all free VPNs services are low-quality or extremely limiting.
-Yes, some limitations do apply, but considering you’re getting a free privacy service, it’s something you can live with.
+Luckily, not all free VPN services are low-quality or extremely limiting.
+Yes, limitations do apply with just about all of them, but considering you’re getting a free privacy service, it’s something many can live with.

 The most important things to pay attention to when choosing the right free VPN, are the level of security it offers, whether its limitations are a deal-breaker for you, the level of privacy and the existence of the no-logging policy, as well as what kind of information do you have to give up to get access to it.

 If you’re looking to get maximum security, we’d always recommend a paid option – our top three choices are briefly mentioned below – but for casual browsing a free VPN can be a very useful tool to have at your disposal.